sharkykh/SickRage/requirements/readme.md

 :-------: | :------: | ---------
 dogpile.core | EOL | (Merged into dogpile.cache upstream)
-enum34 | Unused | (Was a dependency of `chardet`, but isn't anymore) MultipartPostHandler.py | Unused | Removed in [#3716](https://github.com/SickRage/SickRage/pull/3716)
-oauth2 | Outdated | Removed in [#3870](https://github.com/SickRage/SickRage/pull/3870)
+enum34 | Unused | (Was a dependency of `chardet`, but isn't anymore) LockFile | Deprecated | (Is an extra dependency of CacheControl, but wasn't being used) MultipartPostHandler.py | Unused | Removed in [#3716](https://github.com/SickRage/SickRage/pull/3716) oauth2 | Outdated | Removed in [#3870](https://github.com/SickRage/SickRage/pull/3870)
 simplejson | Unused | Removed in [#3877](https://github.com/SickRage/SickRage/pull/3877)